shivani0767/GitTest/README.md

 # GitTest
 it is a test
-No really, this is a test...
+No really, this is a test..
+made some edits.